- 2 Bedrooms

 Are you or other members of the group visiting with a furry companion?
 Dog policies are different at each property.
 Study descriptions thoroughly.
 Type of pet, size and dog breeds might be limited.
 Be sure to read agreements and contracts carefully.
 Additional fees or costs may be applied to your contract.
 Ask questions *before* you reserve!

 Several websites exist to match visitors with rental home owners..
 In combination with Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Hilton Head local rental properties" for local property management companies.
 Aside from offering exclusive rental properties, local agencies provide you with top-notch service..

 Negotiate the Price

-While not true for all properties, many owners and property managers will negotiate rates.
-If they are unwilling to budge on a highly-desirable week, try getting an additional night.
-This is more effective during the off-season when many properties sit empty.
+Although not true for all properties, many property owners and property managers will negotiate rates.
+If the price isn't negotiable, the number of nights may be.
+Negotiating rates is more effective throughout the off-peak season when many properties sit vacant.